5/16/2024

 Erik

-No, I think that was the questions online maybe just for me to add to the last question that as some of the audience member, we did take a write down of about one million euros.
+No, I think that was the questions online.
+Maybe just for me to add to the last question.
+As some of the audience remember, we did take a write-down of about 1 million euros.
 So 11 million Swedish crowns in the fourth quarter on Sandvik.
 So that was an adjustment for a stock that wasn't aligned with the local market.
-For the rest of it of course, we are working to find opportunities and have indeed actually in the quarter some such opportunities for Sandvik.
-And again, doing very well of course in the US with Sandvik, very good progress there.
+For the rest of it, of course, we are working to find opportunities and have indeed actually in the quarter found some such opportunities for Sandvik.
+And again, doing very well, of course, in the US with Sandvik, very good progress there.
 So with that, I think no further questions as I have it online.
 So maybe pass back to the operator.
 Is there any other question?
 Otherwise, I suggest we thank you very much for your interest and attention today.

 Disclaimer